Generic selectors

 And their Cultural Programmes Department focuses on a variety of different artistic approaches from the visual arts to drama, dance, literature, film, and others to support the local cultural scenes and strengthen pan-African dialogue through the arts.

-The Goethe-Institut’s May programme:
+The Goethe-Institut’s July programme:

-Word N Sound Poetry League
+Word N Sound Poetry League Round 3

 The iconic bi-monthly Word N Sound Poetry League platform invites seasoned poets and newcomers to battle it out, accumulate points, and aim for the grand finale in November.
-Interested poets must arrive early at Goethe-Institut on Saturday, 1 March and register by adding their names to the list.
+Interested poets must arrive early at Goethe-Institut on Saturday, 5 July and register by adding their names to the list.
 Entrants get 5 minutes on stage, and a panel of their peers will score their performance.

 The winner of the night takes home a cash prize, but every point earned counts toward qualifying for the final showdown in November, where the 2025 Word N Sound Poetry League Champion will be crowned.

-Cost: R50 entry
+Cost: R50 entry at the door

-When: Round 2— Saturday, 3 May 2025 from 12pm to 5pm.
+When: Round 3— Saturday, 5 July 2025 from 12pm to 5pm.
 Runs until 1 November 2025

 Where: Goethe-Institut South Africa, 119 Jan Smuts Ave, Parkwood, Johannesburg